rhel-labs/instruqt/rhel-system-roles-and-ansible-automation-platform/02-inventoryvariables/assignment.md

 We have just configured all of our hosts to use the following RHEL system roles configurations

 - Timesync: custom NTP settings
-- SSH daemon: permit 3 login attempts before pausing 60 seconds
+- SSH daemon: SSH daemon: permit 3 login attempts per connection, and only allow 60 seconds for the user to authenticate
 - Terminal logger: record all users
-- Cryptographic policies: disallow SHA1
+- Cryptographic policies: use DEFAULT policy with NO-SHA1 module

 Next, we'll configure policies specific to the Metrics system role.
 We'll need to designate `rhel` as the Grafana server to collect data from `rhel2` and `rhel3`.